 Michael was born and raised in the Napa Valley (3rd generation) – attending both high school and college in the area.
 During his childhood and then later in high school (Justin Sienna) he met several children of established Napa wine making families including Marc Mondavi.
-It was through these friendships that he took his first wine job in the Napa Valley at Charles Krug Winery at age 18, working in the vineyards.
+It was through these friendships that he took his first wine job in Napa Valley at Charles Krug Winery at age 18, working in the vineyards.
 He was the first in his family to get into the wine business.

 He worked for five years at Charles Krug before another vineyard opportunity arose, a position managing the historic Stanly Ranch on the Napa side of Carneros.
-Michael remembers having to go down to the San Francisco – interviewing for the job in a high rise office building.
-Interviewing in his early 20’s in front of businessmen in the financial district must have been a bit intimidating.
+Michael remembers having to drive down to the San Francisco and interviewing for the job in a high-rise office building.
+Interviewing in his early 20s in front of businessmen in the financial district must have been a bit intimidating.
 Regardless, he made a good impression and was soon hired as the ranch’s Vineyard Manager.
 At the time he was only 22 years old.
 Two notable wineries that were purchasing fruit at that time from the ranch included Beaulieu Vineyards and Domaine Chandon.

-Anyone who has been to the Stanly Ranch (now Migration Wines) can’t help but notice the sizable bridge on Highway 12 that crosses the Napa River.
-During his time living in Judge Stanley’s old house on the ranch in the early 1980s, Michael recalls jogging on what he called the “bridge to nowhere” – this bridge, now taken for granted, was only half built at the time.
+Anyone who has been to the Stanly Ranch (now Migration Wines) can’t help but notice the sizable bridge on Highway 12 which crosses the Napa River.
+Unofficially it is called the southern crossing while officially it is known as SR 29/12/121 bridge.
+During his time living in Judge Stanley’s old house on the ranch in the late 1970s and early 1980s, Michael recalls jogging on what he called the “bridge to nowhere” – this bridge, now taken for granted, was only half built at the time.
+Construction started in 1974 and finished in 1978 but was not in use for several years after its completion.
+The bridge rises to a height of 120 feet above the Napa River and is 2,230 feet long.
+The project engineer for this bridge was Steven Jones who was working for Guy F. Atkinson Co, a heavy contractor based in South San Francisco.